NicolasMezaCode/Gamess-Server/README.md

-# Final-project
+# Gamess-Server
-Final project for the Web Developer program at Cornerstone Server for the project
+server repository for the Gamess project using Node Js.